-People in hospice care may have symptoms such as nausea or vomiting or trouble breathing or sleeping.
-These symptoms can start with no warning and get worse quickly.
-So it is important to have medicines on hand that can give relief right away.
+People in hospice care may start to have uncomfortable symptoms, such as nausea or vomiting, pain, trouble breathing, or difficulty sleeping.
+These symptoms, which are in addition to any other symptoms they have from their disease, can start suddenly and worsen quickly, so it’s important to have medication on hand that can give relief right away.

 The hospice comfort pack: